Joey Logano wins Phoenix finale for 3rd NASCAR Cup championship in 1-2 finish for Team Penske | TSN

 Logano wins Phoenix finale for third NASCAR Cup championship in 1-2 finish for Team Penske

+It may not have been how boss Roger Penske would have phrased it, but it showed the team owner how relentless his team leader can be.

+“I might have used different words, but that’s OK," Penske said, “when you win, you can say whatever you want, I guess.”

-Logano held off Penske teammate Ryan Blaney over the final 20 laps to beat him for the series title by 0.330 seconds.
+Logano held off Blaney over the final 20 laps to beat him for the Cup series title by 0.330 seconds.
 Blaney was trying to become the first back-to-back champion since Jimmie Johnson won five straight from 2006 to 2010.

 Instead, Logano became the 10th driver in NASCAR history to win three or more championships.
 Kyle Busch is the only other active driver with multiple titles.